 Each brought a different lens but together, they painted a clear picture of what it takes to build enduring products from Europe:

 Arduino’s journey is a masterclass in community-led growth.
 What started as a simple tool for design students became a global movement.
-Not through paid acquisition, but through:
+This was not through paid acquisition, but through hand-built communities, workshops across Europe, and showcasing user projects as the main form of marketing

-The takeaway is clear: communities don’t magically appear.
-They’re built through effort, consistency, and doing things that don’t scale.
+The takeaway was clear that communities don’t magically appear, but instead that they’re built through effort, consistency, and doing things that don’t scale.

 As Carlo put it: “businesses only work when all parts are strong: business, product, and technology”.
 Neglect one, and the whole system breaks.

-“Arduino was not primarily a technological breakthrough, but innovation in the user experience.”
+Massimo told us that: “Arduino was not primarily a technological breakthrough, but innovation in the user experience.”
 Arduino succeeded not by making technology more complex but by making it accessible.
+By lowering barriers, removing friction, and enabling early wins for users, it created momentum that compounded over time.

 Avanti tutta 🚀.